Estimated reading time: 11 minutes

 When your POA has to take care of your affairs, they will have all of the information needed.

-If paying $500 for a legal Will is too much money, you don’t need one to be covered.
+If paying $500 for a legal Will is too much, you don’t need one to be covered.

-Three popular online Will kits in Canada are inexpensive and simple to use.
+Three popular online Will kits in Canada are inexpensive and straightforward to use.

 - Epilogue Will Kit